 Well, look at you: you’ve made the decision to hire an interior designer to help with your upcoming home improvement project – you’re so smart!

-But wait, now you’re panicking because you’re wondering how to prepare for your interior design consultation.
+But wait, now panic is setting in because you’re wondering how to prepare for your interior design consultation.
 It’s okay if you have no idea what happens.
 First, take a breath and congratulate yourself because you just removed a HUGE amount of stress from the process by taking this step!
 So don’t start stressing about this meeting, and do not worry about the state of your home; we’ve seen it all, and we don’t judge.
 We also know it’s not a magazine spread and that real people live there, along with messy kids and slobbering dogs!

-We also know that handing the reins over to an interior designer, no matter how big or small the project, will feel a bit daunting.
-However, it’s really going to pay off and save you from potentially costly mistakes along the way, not to mention the hours and hours of your time saved by delegating the shopping, travel time and coordinating materials, timelines and tradespeople.
-Let the designers take care of it all.
-So you really can feel great about the decision you’re making.
+We also know that handing the reins over to an interior designer, no matter how big or small the project can feel a bit daunting.
+However, it’s really going to pay off and save you from potentially costly mistakes along the way, not to mention the hours of time you will save by delegating the shopping, travel time and coordinating materials, timelines and tradespeople to your design team.
+Let us take care of it all.

 In this article, we’ll explore interior design consultations and give you our expert tips to get the most out of your interior design consultation.
-We even included some questions we recommend!
+We have also included some questions we recommend!
 Keep reading to learn more.

 Why are design consultations important?